itsnaseer/govcloud-grid-approvals/readme.md

 # 🚀 Salesforce-Slack Approval Integration

 ## Overview
-This project integrates **Slack** and **Salesforce** to enable approval workflows directly from Slack.
+This proof of concept integrates **Slack** and **Salesforce Gov Cloud** to enable approval workflows directly from Slack.
 Users can approve or reject Salesforce Cases within Slack, and the status updates are reflected in Salesforce.
 The implementation **bypasses Salesforce's built-in approval process** and directly updates case records.

+DO NOT DEPLOY THIS TO PRODUCTION.
+This app uses some shortcuts like environment variables for simplicity.
+Not great for real world use.

 ---